mwherman2000/neo-windocs/windocs/quickstart-csharp/01-installvisualstudio.md

 15. Test the installation.
 From the Windows start menu, type "visual studio code".
 Select the Visual Studio Code app from the list.

 The tasks for this activity are complete.
-Proceed to [Activity 2 - Download and unpack NEO developer tool sources](./02-downloadneodevtoolsrc.md).
+Proceed to [Activity 2 - Download and unpack NEO developer tool projects (source)](./02-downloadneodevtoolsrc.md).

 ## References